-Top-Rated prosthodontist & cosmetic dentist serving the greater Washington DC area provides gum contouring and reshaping with top-quality treatment methods and results.
+Top-Rated prosthodontist & cosmetic dentists serving the greater Washington DC area provides gum contouring and reshaping with top-quality treatment methods and results.

 We provide Zirconia, eMax, and Porcelain Fused to Noble Metal crowns, each of which has definite indications and contra-indications for its specific use.
-As a part of his detailed analysis, Dr. Marlin determines the best materials for your therapy and discusses them with you at your consultation.
+As a part of their detailed analysis for each patient, Dr. Marlin and Dr. Talmazov determine the best materials for your therapy and discuss them with you at your consultation.

 Dental crowns can be used to:

 - Protect broken or severely decayed teeth

 During your consultation with award-winning prosthodontist Dr. Gerald Marlin or Dr. George Talmazov, they will carefully listen to your concerns and provide honest and valuable information about the best solutions for your smile.
 These could include gum contouring and reshaping, a cosmetic procedure that can change the shape of your gums to provide you with a “simply radiant, simply natural” smile!